handsontable/handsontable/docs/next/guides/accessories-and-menus/searching-values.md

 ## Search result class

-By default the `searchPlugin` adds `htSearchResult` class to every cell which `isSearchResult` property is `true`.
+By default the `Search` adds `htSearchResult` class to every cell which `isSearchResult` property is `true`.
 You can change this class using `searchResultClass` option.

 If you wish to change the result class, you can use the `var searchPlugin = hot.getPlugin('search'); searchPlugin.setSearchResultClass(className);` method.